esyede/rakit/packages/docs/data/collection.md

 ## Basic Knowledge

-Collection is a wrapper for arrays that provides various methods to work with array data more easily and expressively.
+`Collection` wraps an array and gives it a fluent set of methods to work with.

 <a id="creating-collections"></a>

 ## Creating Collections

-Collections can be created in various ways:
+Several ways to build one:

 #### From array: